chebee7i/twitter/info/mongo.md

 - *tweets.with_hashtags* - Each document is a tweet that has at least one hashtag.
 Since only about 10% of geocoded tweets had hashtags, it made sense to extract these.

 - *users* - Each document is a user (represented by their twitter ID) and there is a "count" property that lists the number of times the user tweeted.

 - *users.flagged* - Each document is a user that has been flagged as one that we might want to ignore during analysis.
-There are various properties that specify how the user was identify. "first_1000" if true, means the user was manually flagged from the 1000 most active users (active according to counts from the *users* collection). "avoid" means that any "bot_filtered" collection will not contain data from such users. "by_hashtag" means that the user was flagged because they made use of a flagged hashtag.
+There are various properties that specify how the user was identified. "first_1000" if true, means the user was manually flagged from the 1000 most active users (active according to counts from the *users* collection). "avoid" means that any "bot_filtered" collection will not contain data from such users. "by_hashtag" means that the user was flagged because they made use of a flagged hashtag.

 - *users.with_hashtags* - Each document is a user (represented by their Twitter ID) and there is a "count" property that lists the number of times the user tweeted with a hashtag.